eregnier/vue-leaflet-custom-marker/README.md

 ](https://www.npmjs.com/package/vue-leaflet-custom-marker)
 ![vue2](https://img.shields.io/badge/vue-2.x-brightgreen.svg)

-ℹ️ [WIP] I started working on this package around 2021-11, There are some missing features at the moment that are mostly (and untested):
+ℹ️ [WIP] I started working on this package around 2021-11, but current features are usable.
+There are some missing features at the moment that are mostly (and untested):
  * update marker position on coordonate update.
  * I also wand to add support for zindex (item depth over map layout)
  * maybe I'll add custering in the future if leaflet supports it.